Mogorović family: Bukovački branch

 A branch, also known in Latin documents as Bukouachi, Bukouachky, Bwkowachky, Wukowatzky, had a toponym adjective "of Bukovica" (de Bukoicza, Bwkowycza).
 During the 1570s, Ladislav (d. before 1610) was Vice-Ban and župan of Zagreb and Križevci County.
 In 1579, King Rudolf II confirmed the nobility status to him, his son Gabriel, brothers Juraj and Nikola and other cousins.
-The son Gabriel was noble judge (1604), then was magister lustrae haramiarum Colapianorum (1612-1615), and between 1621-1625 was Vice-Župan of Zagreb County.
+The son Gabriel was noble judge (1604), then was magister lustrae haramiarum Colapianorum (1612–1615), and between 1621 and 1625 was Vice-Župan of Zagreb County.
 Possibly his brother, Ladislav, in 1642 was capitaneo et vaiuodae Berkiseuiensi.
 The last member of the branch was captain Franjo who was in the service of Petar Zrinski, and during the Magnate conspiracy negotiated with French's envoy and the Ottoman's Sultan Mehmed IV.
 He thought that succeeded in negotiations with the Ottomans in February 1670, and not knowing about the background plans of the Austrian royal court, started a local rebellion.
 After the collapse of the conspiracy escaped to Ottoman territory, and although was rapidly pardoned and estates returned by King Leopold I he did not come back nor left a descendant.